stonus-synth/Greetings/README.md

 # Greetings
 greeting Message

-Hello this is a greeting from "s.tonus", synth maker from Bangkok, Thailand.
+Hello this is a greeting from "s.tonus","สทฺโทนัส", synth maker from Bangkok, Thailand.
 This marks a journey into the creation audio generators both digital and analog of this name.

 In this Github profile you will find resources, schematics, source code related to this particular project.